facile-it/doctrine-mysql-come-back/README.md

                     x_reconnect_attempts: 3
 ```

 Thanks to Dieter Peeters and his proposal on [DBAL-275](http://www.doctrine-project.org/jira/browse/DBAL-275).
-Check it out if you are aon doctrine/dbal 2.1.x.
+Check it out if you are using doctrine/dbal 2.1.x.